shuklaayush/api/README.md

 - Volunteers collect data from trusted sources and update the sheet
 - We use Github Actions to periodically fetch the data from the sheet to the repo
 - Static json and csv files into the gh-pages repository
+- gh-pages serve the json files just like a website

 ## Contributing